-The third principle is the student as producer model.
+The third principle is the student as producer model which is well aligned with experiential learning (students manage their own learning).
 I believe that students should become producers rather than just consumers of knowledge (Neary & Winn, 2009).
 This model requires empowering students to take the lead, solve problems, and work collectively to produce artifacts that they share, discuss, reconfigure, and redeploy (Ehlers & Conole, 2010).
 Authentic assignments offer students an opportunity to be actively engaged in their own choices and agendas.
 Engagement is created through participation and collaboration among peers, between students and instructor, and between students and content.
 In an environment where knowledge is open, the roles of the educator need to change accordingly.

 The Stages of Development Model developed by Sprague and Stuart (2000) describes four levels of mastery using measurements of competence and consciousness.
 The novices in a state of “unconscious incompetence” do not recognize what they need to know.
 As they gain knowledge and experience, they transition to “conscious incompetence,” being aware of what they do not know.
 Developing further, the third stage is “conscious competence” where students have considerable ability and knowledge at their craft yet it is not automatic.
 They must still think and act deliberately.
 The final fourth stage is “unconscious competence.”
 At this level, their skills are so automatic that they are no longer aware of what they know or how they are doing it.
 Many instructors could be at this stage.
 The automatic and unconscious mastery can make them less effective instructors, as they may not be sensitive towards the needs of students who are at the novice stage.
 So a question is how to build a strong connection between the instructor and novice students?
 The Knowledge Transmission model is no longer adequate in the “open” education environment (Hegarty, 2015).
 I believe that instructors should be facilitators who help students build on their pre-existing knowledge and practice being empowered.